 It is this mixture of challenge and opportunity, caused by the rapid evolution of technology and society, that the Canon Europe Ambassador Programme seeks to address.

 The current list of Canon EMEA Ambassadors can be found on the Ambassador Programme Hub, with links to profiles of the photographers and filmmakers showcasing their work.

 Since the programme was started, it has always comprised the world’s leading photographers and filmmakers, as well as respected industry experts, and that isn’t changing.
 They share their passion and technical know-how with fellow professionals, as well as the ranks of enthusiastic amateurs who want to develop their skills.
 You’ll find these luminaries at various Canon workshops, seminars and industry events throughout the year, across EMEA.
 The Ambassadors also advise Canon on product development, pre-testing new cameras and lenses so that the equipment meets the needs of all Canon’s customers.

-But becoming a Canon Ambassador isn't just about reaching out, you have to have hit a certain standard.
-We asked some of the Programme's adjudicators what they look for in photographers.
+But becoming a Canon Ambassador isn't just about reaching out; you have to have hit a certain standard.
+We asked some of the Programme's adjudicators what they look for in potential Ambassadors.

 Lars Lindemann, photographer, curator and senior photo editor at GEOkompakt, joined the panel in 2020.
 He says proficient communication skills are vital, but fundamentally the quality of the work is paramount.
 "There has to be an outstanding photographic portfolio," he says.
 "Storytelling is central, so how you sequence and edit your portfolio is extremely important.
 But the technical side is also critical.
 You have to present technically superb images that encompass new approaches and stylistic ideas.
 Try to surprise your audiences and not repeat stereotypes."